raspberrypi/picotool/README.md

             Include all information

 TARGET SELECTION:
-    To target one or more connected RP2040 device(s) in BOOTSEL mode (the default) --bus <bus>
+    To target one or more connected RP-series device(s) in BOOTSEL mode (the default) --bus <bus>
             Filter devices by USB bus number
         --address <addr>